Chips-social/chips-constants/privacy-policy.md

 Chips2connect Pvt.
-Ltd. (hereinafter referred to as "Chips") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and share your personal information when you use our online app, Chips.
+Ltd. (hereinafter referred to as "Channels") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and share your personal information when you use our online app, Channels.

 ## What information do we collect?
 We collect the following types of information from you: